HarryAJMK418/RVC-SVC-Best-Dataset-Maker/README.md

 pip install pydub tkinter
 ```

+#Running the application
+To run the application, navigate to the directory containing the script, open a terminal or command prompt, and enter the following command:

+``bash
+python gui.py
+``

 How To Make THE BEST DATASET -
 1) Download All Songs From Either https://spotifydown.com/ Or https://yt2mp3.info/?l=en (Make Sure ALL AUDIOS ARE OF WAV FORMAT BEFORE RUNNING THE SCRIPT)